Leading expertise meets advanced technology for world-class care, training and research.

-Also known as genitourinary surgery, this specialty focuses on issues impacting the urinary tract in men and women and in men’s reproductive organs.
+Urological surgery, also known as genitourinary surgery, focuses on issues impacting the urinary tract in men and women and in men’s reproductive organs.
 The Urology Clinic at UW Medical Center offers complete urology care and includes two multidisciplinary clinics—the Prostate Oncology Center and the Urogynecology Clinic, which can help you determine if urologic surgery is right for you.
-The urology program was recognized as a high-performing specialty by U.S. News & World Report, 2018-2019.

-Nationally ranked by U.S. News & World report in 2018-19, UW Medicine’s gynecological surgery program offer comprehensive, personalized care for women throughout Washington and neighboring states.
+Nationally ranked by U.S. News & World report, UW Medical Center's gynecological surgery program offers comprehensive, personalized care for women throughout Washington and neighboring states.
 Whether it’s a minimally invasive hysterectomy aided by the most advanced da Vinci robotic technology, or major surgery, you can depend on your entire team to offer holistic care that addresses both your physical and emotional needs.